ssfsx17/sky-islands/readable.md

     choice, as long as it is not one that blocks your ability to use this technique.

+**Ripple Breathing**

+  - 2 Action Points
+  - Target: Self
+  - You breathe (or whatever you need to function) in a manner that causes powerful ripples throughout your body.
+The exact effect depends on the element used:
+      - Air: You gain the Air Tornado Upper status condition.
+          - Air Tornado Upper - When you cause more than 1 damage with an Unarmed attack or technique, and your Magical Accuracy is greater than 1.5x the target’s Magical Evasion, you cause the target to spin around and change facing to a direction of your choice.
+      - Crystal: You gain the Crystal Diffusion Fists status condition.
+          - Crystal Diffusion Fists - When you cause at least 4 damage with an Unarmed attack or technique, and your Magical Accuracy is greater than 1.5x the target’s Magical Evasion, 1/4th of your damage is additionally dealt to the target’s Energy.
+      - Dark: You gain the Dark Force Ark status condition.
+          - Dark Force Ark - When you cause more than 1 damage with an Unarmed attack or technique, you and all square-side-adjacent allies regain 1 Energy.
+      - Earth: You gain the Earth Stone Pillar Body status condition.
+          - Earth Stone Pillar Body - You cannot be moved or turned around unwillingly.
+Your Physical Armor is increased by an amount equal to half of your Power Level.
+      - Fire: You gain the Fire Wheel Sprinting status condition.
+          - Fire Wheel Sprinting - Your horizontal movement is increased by 10 feet.
+Every enemy who you move past in square-side contact receives an amount of Fire damage equal to 1/10th of your Magical Power, ignoring Magical Armor and Magical Evasion.
+      - Light: You gain the Light Shining Finger status condition.
+          - Light Shining Finger - 1/10th of all damage from your Unarmed attacks and techniques is dealt to all enemies who are square-side-adjacent to your target, ignoring Evasion and Armor.
+      - Moon: You gain the Moon Night-Eye status condition.
+          - Moon Night-Eye - Your Physical Accuracy, Magical Accuracy and Magical Evasion are increased by an amount equal to half of your Power Level.
+      - Water: You gain the Water Flow Returning Force status condition.
+          - Water Flow Returning Force - Every time you take more than 1 damage from an enemy who is square-side-adjacent, and your Magical Evasion is greater than 1.5x that enemy’s Magical Accuracy, you immediately do an Unarmed attack against that enemy.
+This does not use APs and occurs immediately after you took the damage, thus possibly preventing the enemy from using the rest of their APs depending on circumstances.
+      - Wood: You gain the Wood Tree Of Life status condition.
+          - Wood Tree Of Life - Every time you regain Health, 1/4th of that regain is additionally done to all square-side-adjacent allies.

 #### Rating 20

 ### Musical Techs